 Visiting historical sites around Japan has been one of greatest pleasure from traveling.
-I have a strong image of Yoshino as a place for enjoying cherry blossoms, but it’s also politically critical site.
-There are several historical sites and attractive places in the Yoshino area.
-A one-night stay is definitely best when visiting Yoshino.
+The origin of the Yoshino area was the ascetic place for monks to train and pray.
+Since the Heian period (8th to 12th centuries), it was known as a popular place to enjoy Cherry blossoms blooming.
+I have a strong image of Yoshino as a place for enjoying cherry blossoms, but it’s also politically critical site and there are several historical sites.
+Here are my favorite historical places to explore in Yoshino.

 Kinpusenji Temple was built 1,300 years ago and prospered throughout the medieval period.
 Kinpusenji main hall is the second biggest wooden building after Todaiji Temple Daibutsuden in Japan.
 The columns of the temple convey strength and simplicity because they lack ornamentation.
 It offers a glimpse of a bygone Japan that can be difficult to find in contemporary Tokyo.
 You can walk Omine Okugake Michi, the old 80 km pilgrimage route from the Yoshino area to the Kumano area and it still remains and leads to a monks training field.
 Kinpusenji Temple provides a special training once a month from May to October to walk the part of the route.

 My favorite place of Kinpusenji Temple was Noten-okami ryuo-in having a training place with waterfall.
 We walked down long stairs to visit from Kinpusenji main hall.
 The atmosphere is solemn and calm with beautiful greens and clear water.

 We went to Yoshimizu Shrine to see a room where Yoshitsune Minamoto stayed.
 The structure of the room is Shoin-zukuri, Japanese traditional architecture style with Tokono-ma, an alcove with a well designed shelf.

 A Room of Yoshitsune Minamoto